Where to Buy Mirin?

 This is a very frequently asked questions about mirin in Japan.

 Minors (or people under 20 in Japan) can buy mirin in supermarkets, because mirin is classified as condiments.
-Therefore, it is the same as buying other condiments like soy sauce or vinegar.
+Therefore, it is the same as buying other condiments and seasonings like soy sauce or vinegar.

 They can buy mirin, but they can’t drink hon mirin due to its alcohol content.
-Minors can enjoy hon mirin in dishes as the alcohol content blow off from the cooking process.
+However minors can still enjoy hon mirin in dishes as the alcohol content blow off from the cooking process.

 Great Ways to Use Mirin

 There are some types of mirin.
-The most common names you may heard are “hon mirin (real mirin)”, “aji mirin”, and “mirin-fu chomiryo (mirin-like seasoning)”.
+The most common names you may heard are “hon mirin (real mirin)”, “aji mirin”, and “mirin-fu chomiryo (mirin-like seasonings)”.

 Those are all mirin and can be used for cooking.
 However, the manufacturing method and ingredients are completely different.
 Therefore each type can result in a different taste to the dish.